manisha-v/PDF-Query-Wizard/README.md

 ## Deployment:

 PDFQueryWizard is deployed and accessible.
-Visit [Your Deployment Link] to experience the tool online.
+Visit https://pdf-query-wizard.streamlit.app/ to experience the tool online.

 ---